Researching the American Revolution

 Quarles, Benjamin.
 The Negro in the American Revolution.
 Chapel Hill, NC: The University of North Carolina Press, 1961.

 Don’t be put off by the title.
-This classic book is well worth reading.
+This classic book is well worth reading and is the best introduction.

 Rees, John U. They Were Good Soldiers: African-Americans Serving in the Continental Army, 1775-1783.
 (Solihull, England: Helion & Company, 2019)